jtreutel/circleci-gcp-oidc-test/README.md

 **Reusing a Stored Credentials File in Multiple Jobs**

 If you do not wish to authenticate in each job, you can store the credentials file in a [workspace](https://circleci.com/docs/2.0/workspaces/).
-See the `gcp-oidc-generate-and-store-creds` and `gcp-oidc-reuse-creds` jobs in this repo's config.yml for an example.
+See the `gcp-oidc-generate-and-store-cred-config-file` and `gcp-oidc-reuse-cred-config-file` jobs in this repo's config.yml for an example.

 &nbsp;&nbsp;